Regulations and Requirements Governing the Master's Degree

 General regulations governing the preparation and submission of a master's thesis follow.
-Detailed submittal procedures and the Subject Approval Form required preliminary to registration and work on a thesis or in a research course requiring the writing of a thesis are available via the Office of Graduate Studies website.
+Detailed submittal procedures and the Subject Approval Form required preliminary to registration and work on a thesis or in a research course requiring the writing of a thesis are available via the Office of Graduate Education website.
 These should be obtained by the students (and advisors) at the beginning of the planning for the research and writing of a thesis.

 Permission to undertake a thesis is at the direction of the student's major department.

 Master's thesis research involving human subjects, animals, or biohazardous materials must be approved in advance by the applicable University compliance committee(s): Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC), Institutional Biosafety Committee (IBC) or an IRB, IACUC, or IBC that has been designated by the University as demonstrated by an approval letter, or written acknowledgement by the student and advisor that such research must be approved in advance by the committee(s) and that engaging in such research without such approval would constitute misconduct.

 After the subject and scope of the research have been determined, students formally apply for approval of the project.
-The student submits the Application for Approval of Subject of Thesis for the Master’s Degree for this purpose to the advisor and upon her/his approval to Office of Graduate Studies for final approval.
+The student submits the Application for Approval of Subject of Thesis for the Master’s Degree for this purpose to the advisor and upon her/his approval to Office of Graduate Education for final approval.

 Unless there is some reason to suggest reconsideration, The Graduate School files one copy of the approval in the student's record and transmits copies to the advisor/department and the student.